An overwhelming amount of research suggests that using punishment is ineffective way to discipline. Find out why and what to do instead…

 Most of us were raised by a generation who experienced corporal punishment at home and at school.
 For instance, my dad remembers being pulled out of class (he probably deserved that part of it).
 The priest, who was about to discipline him, asked him to stand one inch from a brick wall.
-After being chastised, my dad was slammed backward, finalizing his penance.
+After being chastised, my dad was slammed backwards, finalizing his penance.

 Thankfully, corporal punishment is no longer used in schools and has vastly departed from households.
 While this is most certainly a good thing, many of us were still raised using punishment.
 As such, it can be difficult to understand why punishment is ineffective.
 It’s part of our personal history.
 And, it’s almost instinctive, at times, to practice what we’ve experienced when we were children ourselves.
 We want what’s best for our children.
 We want to be good parents.
 Specifically, no one wants to raise entitled, ill-behaved children.
 As such, we want to extinguish our children’s bad behaviour.
 And as such, we default to punishment.
 The problem is that countless research studies have shown that punishment is ineffective in teaching children and shaping their behaviour.